Quality Sandblasting Service

-Small scale sandblasting equipment involves a chamber in which compressed air creates a vacuum which draws the sand up a siphon tube and propels it from a handheld gun.
+Small-scale sandblasting service equipment involves a chamber in which compressed air creates a vacuum that draws the sand up a siphon tube and propels it from a handheld gun.
 Using this gun, the operator directs the stream of air and abrasive at the target in much the same way as in a spray-painting process.
 Typically, these guns are lined with ceramic in order to prolong their lifespan.
-Larger systems utilize a pressurized pot which houses the sand and delivers it from the bottom of the vessel to a blast hose and gun.
+Larger systems utilize a pressurized pot that houses the sand and delivers it from the bottom of the vessel to a blast hose and gun.

-Small scale equipment is self-contained within the cabinet itself whereas a larger blast room would house the individual system pieces as well as a media reclamation system.
-In these systems the media can be reused until it reaches the end of its useful lifespan.
-In this type of system, the operator typically wears protective body and hearing protection as well as a pressurized blast helmet which insures positive air pressure inside the hood.
+Small-scale equipment is self-contained within the cabinet itself whereas a larger blast room would house the individual system pieces as well as a media reclamation system.
+In these systems, the media can be reused until it reaches the end of its useful lifespan.
+In this type of system, the operator typically wears a protective body and hearing protection as well as a pressurized blast helmet which insures positive air pressure inside the hood.

 Uses and benefits of abrasive blasting:

 - Creating a satin finish Blasting evens out small imperfections and creates a uniform look to the surface of a part.

 - Part deburring The process removes light burrs and sharp edges from a part without affecting it dimensionally.
 Areas that need to be excluded from the process are easily covered with masking tape.